swapniladivarekar/aws-vpc-project/README.md

 # Below services are used in this project.
 1. VPC
+2. Nated gateway
-2. Auto scaling group
+3. Auto scaling group
-3. Bastion or jump host
+4. Bastion or jump host
-4. Application load balancer
+5. Application load balancer
-5. Target Group
+6. Target Group